DDBC23/C-Bird-Beta/README.md

 - __Landing Page Heading__

- - The landing includes the C-Bird logo and a reactive 'download brochure' button that opens the pdf brochure in a separate tab.
+ - The landing includes the C-Bird logo, which is shown on all but the contact page, and a reactive 'download brochure' button that opens the pdf brochure in a separate tab.

  - This section introduces the site with a fade and zoom in animation for the company logo to grab the viewers attention and provides immediate access to C-Bird's brochure.